rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/wpcron/wp-cron.md

 If you have less visitor on your site or you want to make cron job precise, you could follow one of two methods.
 You could set up your server’s cron to hit wp-cron.php at a regular interval by following the instructions outlined in [rtCamp](https://rtcamp.com/tutorials/wordpress/wp-cron-crontab/)’s article.
 If this seems overly complicated, you could use a tool such as Pingdom to trigger an HTTP request directly to wp-cron.php.

-### Helpdesk cron jobs

-1. rt_send_email_cron : for sending emails.
-2. rt_parse_email_cron : for reading emails.

-To see all cron jobs or run cron job manually you can install [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) plugin.
-Then go to `Tools -> Crontrol`.